FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 of trial results, all trials measured at that load value and duration value.
-The performance spectrum is the function that maps any non-negative real number into a sum of trial durations among all trials in the set that has that number as their forwarding rate, e.g. map to zero if no trial has that particular forwarding rate.
+The performance spectrum is the function that maps any non-negative real number into a sum of trial durations among all trials in the set that has that number as their trial forwarding rate, e.g. map to zero if no trial has that particular forwarding rate.

 A related function, defined if there is at least one trial in the set,